anuragtb/pdfcpu/core/stamp.md

 ---
 <br>

-Add stamps to selected pages of `inFile`.<br>
-A stamp is centered on the page and you can configure various aspects like rotation, scaling, opacity and fontname, fontsize, fill color and render mode for text based stamps.
+Add stamps to selected pages of `inFile`.
+A stamp is centered on the page and using `description` you can configure various aspects like rotation, scaling and opacity.
+For text based stamps you can also configure font name, font size, fill color and render mode.

 ## Usage